Mustrumion/KCD-armor-miner/Readme.md

 https://docs.google.com/spreadsheets/d/1Y4kKKTVA_ZK1SWkw0IlVLF3m-TrxJighvUEM-3JZRP4/edit?usp=sharing

 The Score column was added by me and is completely arbitrary.
-It was intended to measure usefulness of items for my slightly-thievering-virgin-knight Henry (from Skalitz).
+It was intended to measure usefulness of items for my slightly-thievering-knight Henry.

 There is no weight data in that sheet since I found where it is stored after the sheet was complete.
 I didn't have enough energy to update it.